 The Jason Moran Homecoming Residency is organized in partnership with the University of Houston Mitchell Center for the Arts and has been made possible by support from the Lynne Murray, Sr. Educational Foundation and Chamber Music America through its Residency Endowment Fund.

 Jason Moran Homecoming Residency – Year 3

-Year three of the Jason Moran Homecoming residency kicks off with a public performance on Da Camera’s jazz series of Jason Mason Presents In My Mind: Monk at Town Hall, 1959 at Wortham Theater Center.
-Moran will continue to lead activities engaging Houston students and communities.
-Additional activities are to be announced.
+Year three of the Jason Moran Homecoming residency kicked off with a public performance on Da Camera’s jazz series of Jason Mason Presents In My Mind: Monk at Town Hall, 1959 at Wortham Theater Center.
+Moran has continued to lead activities engaging Houston students and communities.

 Jason Moran Homecoming Residency – Year 2